rikurauhala/yesan/documentation/srs.md

 ## Purpose

-The application is called *Yesan*, (예산, Korean for *budget*).
-Yesan is an application to help its users to track their personal finances and see where their money is going.
+The application is called **Yesan**, (예산, Korean for *budget*).
+Its purpose is to help its users to keep track of their personal finances and see where their money is going.
 The user interface is only available in English.
-The programming language used is Python and user data will be stored in an SQLite database.
+The programming language used is Python and user data is stored in an SQLite database.

-No more spreadsheets!
+"No more spreadsheets!"

 ## User interface